uqlibrary/technology-training/R/ggplot2_intro.md

 ?diamonds
 ```

 Let’s take a look at a bar chart.
-Bar charts seem simple, but they are interesting because they reveal something subtle about plots.
+Bar charts seem simple, but they are interesting because they reveal something subtle about ggplot.
 Consider a basic bar chart, as drawn with `geom_bar()`.
-The following chart displays the total number of diamonds in the `diamonds` dataset, grouped by cut.
+The following chart displays the total number of diamonds in the `diamonds` dataset, grouped by cut:

 ```
 ggplot(data = diamonds, mapping = aes(x = cut)) +
     geom_bar()
 ```

 The chart shows that more diamonds are available with high quality cuts than with low quality cuts.
+See how the data was processed intuitively by the functions?

 **Exercise 4 – add information with `fill`**